-Reviewer Wendy Boring-Bray, DBH, LPC
+Medically Reviewed By: Wendy Boring-Bray, DBH, LPC

 What Causes Dementia?

-Pathophysiology Of Dementia-Causing Diseases
+Pathophysiology of Dementia-Causing Diseases

-- movement difficulties
+- Movement difficulties

 In this disease, cell death is connected with the build-up of proteins in the brain, known as Lewy bodies.
 These tend to gather in the basal ganglia, the substantia nigra, as well as the thalamus and the cortex, which causes a reduction in dopamine.
-Dopamine is a neurotransmitter that has several critical roles in the body, such as motor control.
+Dopamine is a neurotransmitter that plays several critical roles in the body, such as motor control.

+Strokes are a major cause of disability due to their profound impact on the brain.
+A stroke can be defined as an event where inadequate blood flow is provided to the brain, causing cell death.
+This lack of blood supply is precisely the pathophysiology of vascular dementia.
 Dementia in stroke patients is created by the reduced blood supply from blocked vessels, which leads to progressive cognitive impairment.
 This event can also happen in minor strokes.
 The brain has an intricate system of vessels to provide blood and oxygen to it; however, it is also fragile.